KDE/digikam-doc/batch_queue/base_tools.rst

     The G'MIC Batch Queue Manager Tool Tree-View

-For each entry, tree-view show the title and the description.
+For each entry, a tree-view shows the title and the description.
 A tool-tip is also provided to easily select the right item on the list.
-The tool-tip show the title, the number of chained filters, the filters names, and the description.
+The tool-tip shows the title, the number of chained filters, the filters names, and the description.

 On the bottom of the tree-view, a tool-bar will provide all actions available to manage the contents.
 From the left to right, the buttons are:

  - *Plus* icon to add an entry, as a new filter, a folder, or a separator.
- - *Minus* icon to remove the current selected entry.
+ - *Minus* icon to remove the currently selected entry.
- - *Edit* icon to open the properties dialog for the current selected entry.
+ - *Edit* icon to open the properties dialog for the currently selected entry.
  - *Database* icon to import or export the hierarchy from the disk using the XML format.

 On the right side of the tool-bar, a search text field can be used to filter the tree-view using keywords included in the entries titles.